skip to Main Content

 Complaints / Grievances and Appeals

-The purpose of the ADAS Complaints and Appeals policy is to provide current and prospective students who have a grievance in relation to academic and non-academic matters with a clear process for making their grievance and receiving fair treatment.
-The procedures related to this policy may be used by students regardless of which ATE they trained with; or the student’s place of residence.
+The purpose of the ADAS Complaints and Appeals policy is to provide existing and prospective students who have a grievance in relation to academic and non-academic matters with a clear process for making their grievance and receiving fair treatment.
+The procedures related to this policy may be used by all students regardless of which ATE they trained with; the mode of study; or the student’s place of residence.

-Academic grievances relate to training or assessment issues, for example, disagreements over assessment outcomes.course-scientific
+Academic grievances relate to training or assessment issues, for example, disagreements over assessment outcomes.

-This policy does not replace or modify policies or any other responsibilities which may arise under other vocational education provider policies or under statute or any other law.
-Also the dispute resolution procedures outlined below do not reduce, replace or limit an individual’s right to pursue other legal remedies.
+This policy does not replace or modify policies, or any other responsibilities, which may arise under other vocational education provider policies or under statute or any other law.
+The dispute resolution procedures outlined below do not reduce, replace or limit an individual’s right to pursue other legal remedies.

 Procedures

-During all stages of the grievance procedure, ADAS will take steps to ensure that the complaintant and respondent will not be victimised or discriminated against.
+During all stages of the grievance procedure, ADAS will take all steps to ensure that the complainant and respondent will not be victimised or discriminated against.

 An explanation in writing for decisions and actions taken at any stage of the process will be provided.